plibither8/licensed/README.md

 ## Contributions

-* If you are aware of more licenses, help expand the list by suggesting or creating a pull request with the license text and name added to the `assets/licenses`, `src/licenses.js` and other respective files.
+* If you are aware of more licenses, help expand the list by suggesting or creating a pull request with the license text and name added to `assets/licenses`, `src/licenses.js` and other respective files.
 * Any other positive suggestions for this project are welcome :)

 **Make sure to check out [CONTRIBUTING.md](.github/CONTRIBUTING.md).**